helpers/handlebars-helpers/README.md

 ## Contributing

 ### Undocumented Helpers
 We can always use your help documenting helpers.
-As of Monday, March 10, 2014, **38 of 123 helpers** require documentation:
+As of Wednesday, March 12, 2014, **38 of 123 helpers** require documentation:

 * `{{arrayify}}`
 * `{{count}}`